mohamednagy/Laravel-rating/README.md

 {
     use CanVote;
 ```
-include `Rateable` trait to your model that will be rateable
+include `Votable` trait to your model that will be votable
 ```
 use Nagy\LaravelRating\Traits\Votable;